TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

          1

    Result
-         Behavior: Like the setting “content\_fallback” but the added values “1,0” means that the content displays first looks for content in the language “1” (in this case Danish) and shows that if available, otherwise looks for content in language “0”.
+         Behavior: Like the setting "content\_fallback" but the added values "1,0" means that the content displays first looks for content in the language "1" (in this case Danish) and shows that if available, otherwise looks for content in language "0".

          Of course it makes no sense to display Danish instead of Russian, but in cases like Portuguese/Brazil Portuguese it might make sense to